-- 1. Take and pass the following Irish language courses: Beginning Irish I & II, Intermediate Irish and Advanced Readings in Irish Culture. - 2.
-Take and pass three Irish literature courses offered by the Department of Irish Language and Literature, two of which must be a 300 level or above.
+1. Take and pass the following Irish language courses: Beginning Irish I & II, Intermediate Irish and Intermediate Irish II.

+2. Take and pass three Irish literature courses offered by the Department of Irish Language and Literature, two of which must be a 30000 level or above.

-All of the courses associated with this academic program can be found online at registrar.nd.edu/students/class_search.php.
+All of the courses associated with this academic program can be found online at registrar.nd.edu/ students/class search.php.
 The scheduled classes for a given semester may be found by clicking on "Class Search" and selecting the subject Irish Language and Literature.
 Course descriptions can be found by clicking on the subject code and course number in the search results.